451518849/epub_kitty/README.md

 plugin in ios default language is en,if you are chinese,you should configuare Localizable.strings.
 And you can see example to match.

 #### android
-android default lanuage is chinese, so you should use res/strings.xml to match chinese. see [issue #7](https://github.com/451518849/epub_kitty/issues/7)
+android default lanuage is chinese before 0.1.7 and later is en, if you used before 0.1.7 ,you should use res/strings.xml to match chinese. see [issue #7](https://github.com/451518849/epub_kitty/issues/7)

 ## issues
 if you can not install it, mybe it exists some confict in your plugins or may not full-install.